top of page

 News

-The 'season' kicked off with the final of our annual House Music competition, which saw Hanchen (Year 7) awarded the top spot in the Junior competition and Michael (Year 13) crowned the overall Young Musician of the Year.
+Our musical year kicked off with the final of our annual House Music competition, which saw Hanchen (Year 7) awarded the top spot in the Junior competition and Michael (Year 13) crowned the overall Young Musician of the Year.
 A week later, our A Level musicians performed their solo recitals, 8-minute programmes that constitute the performing component of their Music qualification.
 Another week later and Mr Hann led a concert of solo performances by our miss senior singers.
 As has become tradition, the evening culminated in special solo performances by the Year 13s and the Barbershop.

 To end the Spring Term, we had the Spring Concert.
 The first half of the concert included lively performances by our various wind bands, Wilson's Sinfonietta, Clarinet Ensemble, and the Junior and School Choirs.
 The second half opened with a beautiful rendition of Panis Angelicus by the Chamber Choir, which set the stage for a full performance of Prokofiev's 'Peter and the Wolf' by Wilson's School Symphony Orchestra.
 This was a demanding piece for the orchestra, which virtuosic solos for the woodwind, French horns, and percussion, and lyric melodies and tricky effects for the strings.
 Evan (Year 13) provided expressive narration, and on stage, the characters were represented by puppets created by Old Wilsonian Nicolas.
 Students from our Drama Department learned the challenging the art of puppetry to bring these impressive figures to life.
 Dramaturgical assistance was provided by Old Wilsonian Autumn, scenery by artists in our Year 9 GCSE cohort, technical assistance by Sachin (Year 10), and lightening by Ben (Year 11).
 A work of this scale takes even more people than our usual concerts, and the Music Department would like to thank everyone involved for their considerable effort and unwavering commitment.